PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-10 00:30:47
+Last updated: 2024-04-10 00:31:21
-Random Quote: I don't want to be good.
-I am going to be great. - Pablo Escobar
+Random Quote: The men of Westeros are ever rushing.
+What good is this, I ask you?
+He who hurries through life hurries to his grave.  -  Salladhor Saan